-If you are interested in to learn how Kubernetes works, you came to the right place!
-In this tutorial, I will show you how to quickly setup local Kubernetes environment using
+If you are interested in learning how Kubernetes works, you came to the right place!
+In this tutorial, I will show you how to quickly set up a local Kubernetes environment using

 hello-world app in a container.

-Lets ensure we have pre-requisites installed before we get started with minikube installation.
-If you already have below items install, you can skip them and proceed with minikube setup.
+Let’s ensure we have prerequisites installed before we get started with Minikube installation.
+If you already have the below items installed, you can skip them and proceed with Minikube setup.

 choco install minikube

 NOTE: It may take a while to install Minikube depending on your network speed.